openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/kaldi_specific/Aspire_Tdnn_Model.md

 The IR will have two inputs: *`input`* for data, and *`ivector`* for ivectors.

-## Example: Run ASpIRE Chain TDNN Model with the Speech Recognition Sample
+## Example: Running ASpIRE Chain TDNN Model with the Speech Recognition Sample

 > **NOTE**: Before you continue with this part of the article, get familiar with the [Speech Recognition sample](../../../../../samples/cpp/speech_sample/README.md).